Minus24Exp/Jacy/docs/en_docs/dict.md

 # Dict (Dictionaries)
-In Yocto dictionaries are same to Python's.
+In Jacy dictionaries are same to Python's.

 ## Key
 Key can be any object with `__hash` function.